Detecting Population III Gamma-Ray Bursts with Einstein Probe and Space-Based Multi-band Astronomical Variable Objects Monitor: Acknowledgments

 \section{Acknowledgments}

+We would like to thank the anonymous referee for helpful comments.
 We are grateful to Tatsuya Matsumoto for providing us with the compiled data set of cosmic SFR density.
 This work is supported by the National Key R\&D Program of China (2024YFA1611704), the Strategic Priority Research Program of the Chinese Academy of Sciences (grant No. XDB0550400), and the National Natural Science Foundation of China (grant Nos.
 12422307, 12373053, and 12321003).